-There are many effective topical CBD products and cannabis products (such as the ones from Pure Hemp Botanicals) which are highly effective for your muscles!
+There are many effective edible and sublingual cannabis products that are more beneficial for your muscles!

 Personal Behavior and Marijuana

-For example, as a bodybuilder, you’re careful when it comes to nutrition, as you need to consume the right amount of the right calories.
+For example, as a bodybuilder, you’re likely careful when it comes to nutrition, as you need to consume the right amount and right type of calories.

-If you smoke marijuana and lack discipline when it comes to munchies (usually, people eat a lot of junk food and processed sugars), it won’t do you any good.
+If you consume marijuana and lack discipline when it comes to munchies (usually, people eat a lot of junk food and processed sugars), it won’t do you any good.

-Also, smoking cannabis or consuming cannabis concentrates after workout can make your resting days more effective, calm you down, lower stress, help you sleep better and improve your appetite.
+Contrarily, using marijuana or consuming cannabis concentrates after workout can make your rest days more effective, calm you down, lower stress, help you sleep better, and improve your appetite.

 Concluding Thoughts – Bodybuilding and Marijuana Use

-In fact, if you are using marijuana products like CBD Oil, marijuana can even enhance your bodybuilding regiment!
+In fact, if you are using cannabis products like CBD Oil, cannabis can even enhance your bodybuilding regiment!

-It affects us differently, because we are all different.
+Cannabis affects us all differently because we are all different.
 Enjoy the herb, but keep yourself disciplined, don’t let it affect your training and dieting plans, and you’ll keep building muscle.